Vyral/Gene_Agustin_Blog/_posts/2017-10-11-are-you-ready-for-the-closing-table.md

 This includes both recurring and nonrecurring closing costs.

 Nonrecurring closing costs are one-time fees.
-These generally include lender fees, appraisal fees, as well as title and escrow charges.&nbsp;
+These generally include lender fees, appraisal fees, as well as title and escrow charges.

 Recurring charges are paid on a continual basis.
-This includes homeowners insurance, property taxes, and mortgage interest. **You want to make sure that you meet with a quality mortgage advisor who will be able to walk you through what to expect.**&nbsp;
+This includes homeowners insurance, property taxes, and mortgage interest. **You want to make sure that you meet with a quality mortgage advisor who will be able to walk you through what to expect.**

 The key is to remember that your funds to close will be more than just a down payment.
 You need to budget for nonrecurring and recurring closing costs.

 {% include pullquote.html %}

-Doing this will help you avoid any unwelcome surprises at the closing table.&nbsp;
+Doing this will help you avoid any unwelcome surprises at the closing table.

 If you have any other questions or would like more information, feel free to give us a call or send me an email.
-We look forward to hearing from you soon.<br>&nbsp;
+We look forward to hearing from you soon.<br>